lhr-solar/Controls/README.md

 **Feature** branches (```feature/*-###```) are for features or bug fixes that are specifically associated with an existing issue ticket.
 - Feature branches end with the issue ticket number that the feature is solving.
+- Unit testing should be done on these feature branches to ensure that the feature works on an isolated level.

 **Development** branches (```dev/*```) are for temporary development purposes or hotfixes.
 - If a feature, bug, or enhancement starts being worked on without an existing issue ticket, a development branch can be created for it.